mannabri/ionic-react-admob-example/README.md

 }, []);
 ```

+This will load a demo banner ad from Google and will show it as an overaly on top of any other app content.
+In a production app, you should reserve a fixed space for any ad.

 Important: Do not use a real ad unit id during development!
 Instead, you can use a demo id from Google: https://developers.google.com/admob/ios/test-ads

-Now, it's time to build the native ios project.
+At this point, it's time to build the native ios project.

 ```
 ionic capacitor build ios